iskandarputra/Agile-Git-Multi-Project-Multi-Repo-Manager/README.md

 # 🤖 Auto Script Repo Manager

-This comprehensive Bash script is engineered to streamline the management of multiple Git repositories.
+This comprehensive Bash script is engineered to streamline the management of `multiple Git repositories`.
 It offers an array of functionalities for project switching, status checks, updates, TODO list management, and more.

 ## 🌟 Overview